From "just purchase this" to structure: How AI is revolutionizing the specification of requirements

 - This is precisely where FUTURA Smart comes in: Specialized AI agents automatically analyze, check and structure all input.
 Even unstructured e-mails or PDFs are converted into an RFQ-capable format – without manual rework.

-- Purchasing only gets involved once the Requirement has been fully prepared.
-This means: fewer queries, more tenders, greater transparency
+- Purchasing only gets involved once the requirements have been fully prepared.
+This means fewer queries, more requests for quotations, and greater transparency.

 The pain of “just purchase this”